calccrypto/Encryptions/README.md

     This library was not written for actual use.
-    Rather, it was meant for educational purposes, so if you choose to use it in a real setting where secrecy is requied, do so at your own risk.
+    Rather, it was meant for educational purposes, so if you choose to use it in a real setting where secrecy is required, do so at your own risk.
     People who use this library to learn about the algorithms can easily add a few std::couts to see the internal data.